Faris-abukhader/we-work-backend/README.md

 | Yes | 11+ | Yes | Yes | Yes |

-## 🔧 Pull Request Steps

-TOAST UI products are open source, so you can create a pull request(PR) after you fix issues.
-Run npm scripts and develop yourself with the following process.

 ### Setup

 Fork `main` branch into your personal repository.
 Clone it to local computer.
 Install node modules.
 Before starting development, you should check if there are any errors.